 A day out at Hong Kong’s marine-themed Ocean Park is fun for the whole family—and serious fun even if you don’t have kids.

-Ocean Park, located in the Southern District of Hong Kong Island, was once only accessible by a long bus ride.
-But with the opening of the MTR’s new South Island Line, you can get from Admiralty Station to Ocean Park Station in just ten minutes.
+Ocean Park, located near Aberdeen in the Southern District of Hong Kong Island, was once only accessible by a long bus ride.
+But with the opening of the MTR’s new South Island Line, you can get from Admiralty Station to Ocean Park Station in an incredible ten minutes.

 Ocean Park is massive, and divided into two distinct zones—the Waterfront, which is the area immediately as you enter the park, and the Summit, which is on top of a mountain.
 To get from one area to the next, a cable car whisks you over the ocean and up into the hills, with incredible views of the South China Sea below.